temporalio/docker-builds/docker-readme/server.md

 `CASSANDRA_CA` (defaults to unset)

-This variable specifies the host of your Cassandra security certificate authority, if needed.
+This variable specifies the path to your Cassandra security certificate authority, if needed.

 `CASSANDRA_CA_DATA` (defaults to unset)

+This variable allows you to pass a Cassandra security certificate authority as an object rather than a file path.

 `CASSANDRA_HOST_VERIFICATION` (default: `false`)